-Assessment is completed through a range of formal and informal methods to identify the specific needs of each learner.
-Each student will have access to an assessment from Occupational Therapy and Speech and Language Therapy upon admission to the school.
-These findings are used to design a functional and individualised therapy programme.
-A report will not be generated following the assessment, the results will instead be analysed by the Therapist who will make an informed decision regarding the most suitable intervention strategy for the child based off their specific needs.
-Some assessments will be reviewed regularly, and at a minimum on an annual basis, as an outcome measure for student progress.
-Please see appended a flow chart outlining this process.
+Assessment is completed through a of standardises unstandardised to identify the specific needs of each learner.
+Each student will have access to a short screening assessment Occupational Therapy and Speech and Language Therapy admission to the school.
+These findings are used to establish if there are any unidentified support needs, as well as to support the design of a functional individualised therapy programme where necessary.
+A report will not generated following assessment, the results will instead be analysed by the Therapist who will make an informed decision regarding the most suitable intervention strategy for the child based off their specific needs.
+Some assessments will be reviewed regularly, and at a minimum on an annual basis, as an outcome